The best phones for seniors of 2024: Reliable and intuitive designs

 Are there any emergency features I should look out for?

-If you've sustained an awful injury and can't unlock your phone, you can skip the face detection and passwords by using an emergency call.
-This bypasses your phone lock, enabling a speedy call to the emergency services.
+If you've sustained an injury and can't unlock your phone, you can skip the face detection and passwords by using an emergency call.
+This bypasses your phone lock, enabling speedy contact with the emergency services.

 The best smartphones for seniors